mhagiwara/biology-study-notes/emperor-of-all-maladies.md

 ## Chapter 6.
 Vanishing Humors
 * Andreas Vesalius, scouring the graveywards in Paris for bodies for anatomy, couldn't find Galen's black bile

+## Chapter 7.
+Remote Sympathy
+* Matthew Bailie and John Hunter had started removing tumors surgically
+* Discovery of anesthesia (1846)
+* Use of antisepsis in surgery by Joseph Lister(1867)
+* By early twentieth century, locally restricted cancers could be removed by surgery